 Kathleen Gallo, RN, PhD

-Kathleen Gallo, RN, PhD, is senior vice president and chief learning officer for Northwell Health.
+Kathleen Gallo is senior vice president and chief learning officer for Northwell Health.
 Under her leadership, the Center for Learning and Innovation, Northwell Health’s corporate university, and the Patient Safety Institute were created to transform the health system into a learning organization by strategically focusing on workforce development.
-Dr. Gallo is also the founding dean of the Hofstra Northwell School of Graduate Nursing and Physician Assistant Studies.
+Dr. Gallo is the founding dean of the Hofstra Northwell School of Graduate Nursing and Physician Assistant Studies.

-Within Northwell, she has served as system director for emergency medicine and vice president for emergency medical services.
+Within Northwell Health, Dr. Gallo has served as system director for emergency medicine and vice president for emergency medical services.
 She has more than 25 years experience in emergency nursing, having held a variety of clinical and administrative positions in tertiary care hospitals on Long Island.

-Dr. Gallo serves on the advisory boards for the Executive Program in Work-based Learning Leadership at the University of Pennsylvania and the IHI Open School for Health Professions.
-She is the former chair of the Quality Committee for the Council for Accreditation, Society for Simulation in Healthcare and serves on the editorial board of the Journal for Applied Nursing Research.
-Dr. Gallo is an associate professor of science education at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and an associate adjunct professor at the Frances Payne Bolton School of Nursing at Case Western Reserve University.
+Dr. Gallo serves on the advisory board for the Executive Program in Work-based Learning Leadership at the University of Pennsylvania and is the former chair of the Quality Committee for the Council for Accreditation, Society for Simulation in Healthcare.
+She is an associate professor of science education at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and an associate adjunct professor at the Frances Payne Bolton School of Nursing at Case Western Reserve University.
 She served as an examiner for the Malcolm Baldrige Quality Award Program from 2003-2005 and also served on the advisory board for the National Center for Healthcare Leadership (NCHL) from 2004-2010.
 In addition, she has held several regional posts for emergency medical services and emergency nursing.

-Dr. Gallo received her Bachelor of Science in Nursing degree from Excelsior College, University of the State of New York; a Master of Science in Nursing from Stony Brook University; and a PhD in Nursing and a Master of Business Administration from Adelphi.
+Dr. Gallo received her Bachelor of Science in Nursing degree from Excelsior College, University of the State of New York; a Master of Science (Nursing) degree from the Stony Brook University; and a PhD in Nursing and an MBA from Adelphi.